Certified Labor Relations Leader - CLRL

 THE CLRL DESIGNATION

-Certification is given after the completion of the program and capstone project.
 They should expect a notification with their certificate via email two- to three-weeks after the completion of the program.

 ADDITIONAL LABOR PROGRAMS